 During ranges, the two lines from your MACD are very close together and they hover around 0; this means that there is no momentum and no strength.

-When price breaks out and starts a trend, the two indicator lines pull away from the 0 line and also move away from each other.
-Then, during a trend, the moving averages can act as support and resistance and keep you in trends.
-When the price crosses below the EMAS the uptrend is over.
+At point #1, the price also formed a narrow range and when the price breaks out, the two indicator lines pull away from the 0 line and also separate each other.
+Then, during a trend, the moving averages can act as support and resistance and stay you in trends as the phase #2 and #4 show – the price never broke the moving averages.

 MACD divergences as early entries